 The following is a list of schools that claim to meet all of its students’ financial need without having them take out any loans.
 What that means is that your family will only be asked to pay what they can afford, and the school will cover the rest of the costs with their institutional financial aid funding.
 (Note that there are other schools that are need-blind that offer small loan amounts as part of their aid package.)

 You don’t necessarily need to be low-income to have all of your financial need met.
-For example, Harvard doesn’t ask families for any contribution if family income is less than 65k, and will only need to contribute up to 10% of their income if they make less than 150k - some families are eligible for aid at Harvard even if they earn more than that.
+For example, Harvard doesn’t ask families for any contribution if family income is less than 65k, and will only need to contribute up to 10% of their income if they make between 65k and 150k.
+Aid amounts operate on a sliding scale for families that make more than 150k.
 Students with the most financial need tend to get the most aid because many of these schools’ financial aid initiatives are based on removing barriers to college access based on finances.

 If you're interested in any of the schools listed, just click the link to get information on admissions requirements: